SickChill/SickChill.Wiki/Post-Processing.md

 ##Post Processing explained

-To start Post Processing in SickRage you have 3 possibility's.
-The fist (default) one is to let SickRage scan/monitor the `TV Download Dir` for newly downloaded episodes by your download client.
-Once SickRage detects a new file the Post processing starts.
-The second possibility is [Manual Post Processing](https://github.com/SickRage/SickRage/wiki/Post-Processing#manual-post-processing).
-The third method is using a script to inform SickRage that a new episode was downloaded.
+To start Post Processing in Sick-Rage you have 3 possibility's.
+The fist (default) one is to let Sick-Rage scan/monitor the `TV Download Dir` for newly downloaded episodes by your download client.
+Once Sick-Rage detects a new file the Post processing starts.
+The second possibility is [Manual Post Processing](https://github.com/Sick-Rage/Sick-Rage/wiki/Post-Processing#manual-post-processing).
+The third method is using a script to inform Sick-Rage that a new episode was downloaded.
 This is the ideal/preferred way for NAS devices.
 As this method doesn't need the constant scanning of the `TV Download Dir` it will allow the hard disks to go into sleep.
 Some might already be familiar with the SABtoSickbeard script that is used in combination with SABNZBz.
-However not all download clients support the running of those scripts after a download so SickRage can be informed.
+However not all download clients support the running of those scripts after a download so Sick-Rage can be informed.
-For more detailed information about an individual setting see the [Main Settings Wiki](https://github.com/SickRage/SickRage/wiki/Settings-explained#post-processing).
+For more detailed information about an individual setting see the [Main Settings Wiki](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#post-processing).

 ##Manual Post Processing

-Normally SickRage does Auto Post Processing but it gives you also the possibility to Manual Post Process files.
-This can be handy if you have manually downloaded files and want to instantly process them in SickRage.
+Normally Sick-Rage does Auto Post Processing but it gives you also the possibility to Manual Post Process files.
+This can be handy if you have manually downloaded files and want to instantly process them in Sick-Rage.
 Simply hit the button Post-Processing at the top-right corner and the following screen will appear.:

 ![pp](https://cloud.githubusercontent.com/assets/7928052/13013716/dc32af82-d1b0-11e5-80be-9638101f901b.png)